 Clarify how (and how often) clients are going to be billed, identify installment amounts, and explain how/when you’re going to get approval if expenses pop up that weren’t calculated into the original package.

 When it comes to project based jobs, it is best to take a certain percentage before you start a job.
 You can take the balance after the job is completed.
-Before you hand over the final product.
+And before you hand over the final product.

 On the other hand, you may collect at least 50% of the total cost and collect the balance two weeks later.
 This is to avoid completing a job before client decides they no longer need it.
-You can easily create an invoice with paystack, wave.
-I recently discovered an app on Playstore called Invoice Manager.
-I use it to draft out all my invoices and send them out to clients.
-This way, I can see how much I’m expecting, when it is due etc. It free and a complete timesaver.
+You can easily create an invoice with paystack or wave.
+This way, you can see how much you’re expecting, when it is due etc. These are free to use and a complete timesaver.

 This is where you should reassure your client that you take their security seriously.
 Let them know if you are willing to sign a non-disclosure.
 As a virtual assistant, clients are required to share sensitive information like passwords with you.
 You have to do everything in your power to not only keep them safe, but ensure than you put their minds at rest.